 Renal failure in patients with underlying renal insufficiency is probably secondary to interstitial nephritis or tubular necrosis.
 Also, TMP competitively inhibits renal tubular creatinine secretion and may cause an artificial increase in serum creatinine, although glomerular filtration rate remains unchanged.
 Increases in serum creatinine are more likely in patients with preexisting renal insufficiency and especially in those with diabetes mellitus.

 Most adverse effects are the same as those of sulfonamides Adverse Effects Sulfonamides are synthetic bacteriostatic antibiotics that competitively inhibit conversion of p-aminobenzoic acid to dihydropteroate, which bacteria need for folate synthesis and ultimately... read more .
 TMP has adverse effects identical to those of SMX, but they are less common.
 Nausea, vomiting, and rash occur most often.
 AIDS patients have a high incidence of adverse effects, especially fever, rash, and neutropenia.

 Folate deficiency (resulting in macrocytic anemia) can also occur.
 Use of folinic acid can prevent or treat macrocytic anemia, leukopenia, and thrombocytopenia, which sometimes occur with prolonged TMP/SMX use.

 TMP can decrease renal tubular potassium excretion, leading to potentially life-threatening hyperkalemia Hyperkalemia Hyperkalemia is a serum potassium concentration > 5.5 mEq/L (> 5.5 mmol/L), usually resulting from decreased renal potassium excretion or abnormal movement of potassium out of cells.
-There... read more .
+There are... read more .